AanZee/conventions/general/README.md

 ```

 ## Trailing commas
-When possible, use trailing commas in arrays and objects.
+Use trailing commas in arrays and objects when this is a valid syntax in your language.

 **Right:**
 ```javascript